 This is quite interesting and it was noticed from the ancient times too.
 That’s where the word ‘nightmare’ comes from!

 What Does ‘Nightmare’ mean?

-The world ‘nightmare’ which now just means bad dream, is actually a world for Sleep Paralysis.
+The word ‘nightmare’ which now just means bad dream, is actually a world for Sleep Paralysis.
 It comes from ‘night’ and the Scandinavian ‘mara‘, which is the female demon, a succubi, who loves to sit on a sleeping person’s chest, suffocating him or her.
 This creature is also known as ‘the Night Hag‘, ‘Old Mara‘ or ‘the Old Hag‘.
-It’s difficult not to notice the same word, ‘mara‘ is the sanskrit word to describe the Lord of Evil, similar to ‘Satan‘.
+It’s difficult not to notice that the same word, ‘mara‘ is the Sanskrit word to describe the Lord of Evil, similar to ‘Satan‘.

 According to the Nordic belief, ‘Mara’ is a damned woman who is cursed to travel around at nights and sit on villagers’ chests, causing them nightmares while snuffing their vital energy.
 Hence, she is a succubus, a female astral demon of vampiric nature.

-One of the oldest yet very famous artwork of sleep paralysis, is Henry Fuseli’s 1781 painting ‘The Nightmare’.
+One of the oldest yet very famous artwork of sleep paralysis is Henry Fuseli’s 1781 painting ‘The Nightmare’.
 This painting features probably all the infamous symptoms of sleep paralysis.
-In this painting we can clearly see a demon – ‘Mara’ – sitting on the chest of sleeping lady.
+In this painting, we can clearly see a demon – ‘Mara’ – sitting on the chest of a sleeping lady.
 What we can also see are several quite strange and otherworldly creatures sneaking in her bedroom.

 The Astral Demon of the Night in Melanesia